Hickory Flat, Mississippi

 Hickory Flat is a town in Benton County, Mississippi, United States.
 The population was 601 at the 2010 census.

 History

 Hickory Flat was named from a nearby grove of hickory trees.

+In 1907, Hickory Flat was described as an incorporated postal town situated on the Kansas City, Memphis and Birmingham Railroad.
+In 1900, the town had two churches and a population of 204.
+The town's post office was established in 1839.

+On June 18, 2025, the J. W. Crawford & Co.
+General Store at 1187 Spruce St. in Hickory Flat was listed on the National Register of Historic Places.